STYLING AND EMBELLISHMENTS

 5. My favorite slide--the leaders' slide while moving into dame dos

 This is a totally awesome slide.
 Let's say that dame/dame dos/dame dos is called.
 The leader turns to the center on the 5, 6, and 7 of the 8 beat phrase in which dame is called.
-Then he travels to his partner on beats 1, 2, and 3.
+Then the leader travels to a new partner on beats 1, 2, and 3.
 On the next 5, 6, and 7 beats (the second half of the 8 beat phrase) is when the slide occurs.
-The movement around the lady on those beats is done to position himself to be ready to travel to his next partner.
-So the guy steps back on his right on beat 5.
-Then on beat 6 he takes a big step forward with his left foot, moving to the right diagonally in front of the right foot.
-Then he slides the right foot forward so it "hooks" behind the left foot on beat 7.
-Then the cool part is that he shifts his weight back so he steps back on the heel of his right foot on beat 8.
-This makes his body move in what looks like a slight undulation that adds a great deal of style.
+The movement around the follower on those beats is done to be in position to travel to his next partner.
+So the lead steps back on his right on beat 5.
+Then on beat 6 lead takes a big step forward with the left foot, moving to the right diagonally in front of the right foot.
+Then the leader slides the right foot forward so it "hooks" behind the left foot on beat 7.
+Then the cool part is that the leader shifts weight back so the same leader steps back on the right heel on beat 8.
+This makes the body move in what looks like a slight undulation that adds a great deal of style.
 This can be done each time you do dame dos, as long as it was preceded by either a dame or another dame dos.

 6. Hops/vertical level changes and footwork